rain or shine, we give people shelter as we help them navigate their way home.

 Our main shelter is located in the Veterans Memorial Building in downtown Berkeley.
 Here, we regularly shelter 50+ full time residents year round.

-Our goal is to help residents transition to their own home by promoting increased self-sufficiency and community involvement.
+Our goal is to help residents transition to their own homes by promoting increased self-sufficiency and community involvement.
 Instead of policing our shelter residents, we restore their sense of self by recognizing them as individuals with needs, wants and goals.
-We ensure residents are physically, emotionally and economically ready to accept the responsibilities of independent living.
+We ensure residents are physically, emotionally and economically ready to accept the responsibilities of living independently.

-Our entire approach is to make sure shelter residents don’t return to the streets - something to celebrate!
+Our entire approach ensures shelter residents don’t return to the streets - something to celebrate!

 our hotel shelters

 This transitional hotel-style housing is located in Northwest Berkeley.
 Here we shelter more than 25+ residents, most who have come from Berkeley encampments.
-At Beyond the Horizon residents use their own hotel rooms as “mock apartments” while building skills to regain and sustain their independence.
+At Beyond the Horizon residents use their own hotel rooms as “mock apartments” to build the skills necessary to regain and sustain their independence.

-We take joy in watching our residents as they get the keys to their own home.
+We take joy in watching our residents as they get the keys to their own homes.
 It’s the happiest day!

 At Horizon Community Village, we house individuals and couples, along with their pets, primarily from West Berkeley encampments.
-We provide them a housing plan and a safe and stable environment to transition out of homelessness.
-We facilitate peer support groups, workshops on self-reliance and financial independence, job training opportunities, and assistance with securing vital documentation to transition into permanent housing.
+We provide everyone a housing plan and a safe, stable environment.
+We facilitate peer support groups, workshops on self-reliance and financial independence, job training opportunities, and assistance with securing the documentation required for permanent housing.
 Additionally, we offer mental health support, harm reduction services, and addiction counseling through regular assessments and partner agency visits.

-We can’t wait to support people on their path back home!
+We love supporting people on their path back home!

 our seasonal shelters